22388o/PorticoExchange-client/docs/index.md

 # Boltz v3.1.0 Documentation

-This is the documentation of [Boltz](https://boltz.exchange) version 3.1.0.
+This is the documentation of [Portico](https://porticoexchange.github.io/porticoexchangev2.github.io/)

 ## What is Boltz

-Boltz is a privacy first, account-free crypto exchange built on top of second layer scaling technologies like the [lightning network](http://lightning.network/).
-Boltz doesn't track any data that could potentially be traced back to the identity of our users.
+Portico is a privacy first, account-free Bitcoin exchange built on top of second layer scaling technologies like the [lightning network](http://lightning.network/).
+Portico doesn't track any data that could potentially be traced back to the identity of our users.

 ## Instances